Social Sciences Media & Communication

 On completion of the programme, students should be able to

-- critically evaluate the PR and Corporate Communication theories, principles and practice, their importance and impact to stakeholders and society;
+- examine the PR and Corporate Communication theories, principles and practice, their importance and impact to stakeholders;

-- strategically create, design and implement effective and creative PR and Corporate Communication programmes and campaigns through traditional and digital media;
+- strategically develop effective and creative PR and Corporate Communication programmes and campaigns through traditional media;

 Module Intended Learning Outcomes